zen-xu/ghostty/README_TESTERS.md

 **The Discord community is private, for now.** Please don't invite friends, yet!
 I want to keep it limited to testers.

+## Other FAQ

+### Can I Invite a Friend?

+Please bring it up in Discord so I (@mitchellh) can personally invite them.
+But generally, yes!
+We'd rather have friends or people we know involved in testing early on rather than strangers (although, happy to meet you!).
+So if you have a friend that is interested and you think would be a great addition, please let me know.

+### I want to help, what can I work on?

+I'd really love that, I want to foster a healthy contributing community with Ghostty over time, and I really appreciate the help.

+Take a look at the issues list.
+Feel free to suggest new things.
+If you have a favorite feature from some other terminal emulator, let's build it!
+My only ask is that for big features, please ask the Discord first to gauge interest/acceptance for it before opening up some huge PR.

+There are also non-core help we can use: docs, website work, Discord bots, etc. etc. For example, a web UI to generate a configuration file would be cool.
+Or a web UI to preview your color settings.

+### Is Ghostty Open Source?

+Right now technically not (no license file).
+But yes, it will be full open source (by the OSI definition).
+I'm not sure what license to choose yet, leaning towards going with GPL for this project but open to ideas.

+We will add a license prior to opening up the repository.
+During the private beta period, I'll continue with a no license project.